-Sales of a substantial number of Ordinary Shares in the public market could occur at any time.
-These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of the Ordinary Shares.
-Pursuant to the terms of the Letter Agreement Amendment entered into in connection with the execution of the Business Combination Agreement, each Insider party thereto agreed, effective as of the Closing and subject to certain exceptions, to modify the lock-up restrictions set forth in the Existing Letter Agreement such that such Insider will agree not to Transfer (as defined in the Letter Agreement Amendment) any Ordinary Shares issued to such Insider in respect of any shares of Spartan Class A Common Stock that may be received by such Insider at the Closing upon conversion of the Spartan Founders Stock pursuant to the Business Combination Agreement until (i) six months after the Closing or (ii) earlier if (a) the last reported sale price of Ordinary Shares equals or exceeds \$12.00 per share for any 20 trading days within a 30-day trading period commencing at least 120 days after the Closing Date, (b) Allego consummates a subsequent liquidation, merger, stock exchange or other similar transaction which results in all Allego's shareholders having the right to exchange their shares of Ordinary Shares for cash, securities, or other property or (c) the Board determines that the earlier termination of such restrictions is appropriate.
-Under the Letter Agreement Amendment, each Insider also agreed, effective as of the Closing and subject to certain exceptions, to modified transfer restrictions prohibiting the Transfer of any Assumed Warrants, and any Ordinary Shares underlying any Assumed Warrants, until 30 days after the Closing Date.
+The sale of substantial amounts of our Ordinary Shares or Warrants, or the perception that such sales could occur, could harm the prevailing market price of our Ordinary Shares and Warrants.
+These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
+We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Ordinary Shares.
+If the market price for our Ordinary Shares is less than \$11.50 per share, we believe the Warrant holders will be less likely to exercise their Warrants.
+As of May 12, 2022, the closing price of our Ordinary Shares was \$7.84.
+In addition, Madeleine's Ordinary Shares constitute approximately 74.5% of the outstanding Ordinary Shares and are subject to future registration rights, and any future registration of Madeline's Ordinary Shares could cause a significant decline in the market trading price for our Ordinary Shares.
+Pursuant to the terms of the Letter Agreement Amendment entered into in connection with the execution of the Business Combination Agreement, each Insider party thereto agreed, effective as of the Closing and subject to certain exceptions, to modify the lock-up restrictions set forth in the Existing Letter Agreement such that such Insider will agree not to Transfer (as defined in the Letter Agreement Amendment) any Allego Ordinary Shares issued to such Insider in respect of any shares of Spartan Class A Common Stock that may be received by such Insider at the Closing upon conversion of the Spartan Founders Stock pursuant to the Business Combination Agreement until (i) six months after the Closing or (ii) earlier if (a) the last reported sale price of Allego Ordinary Shares equals or exceeds \$12.00 per share for any 20 trading days within a 30-day trading period commencing at least 120 days after the Closing Date, (b) Allego consummates a subsequent liquidation, merger, stock exchange or other similar transaction which results in all Allego's shareholders having the right to exchange their shares of Allego Ordinary Shares for cash, securities, or other property or (c) the Allego Board determines that the earlier termination of such restrictions is appropriate.
+Under the Letter Agreement Amendment, each Insider also agreed, effective as of the Closing and subject to certain exceptions, to modified transfer restrictions prohibiting the Transfer of any Assumed Warrants, and any Allego Ordinary Shares underlying any Assumed Warrants, until 30 days after the Closing Date.